Cultybraggan Camp: Post–Second World War

 Cultybraggan ceased operations as a PoW camp by May 1947 following the departure of its last prisoners to be repatriated.
 Some prisoners opted to stay in Comrie as a result of relationships with local women developed during the war.
 By 1948, Cultybraggan was being used as a training camp by the Territorial Army, with a capacity of 650-700 people.

-The camp hosted numerous units from across Britain including the 4th Royal Norfolk Regiment (for training in "Winter warfare") and Army Cadets.
-Troops often took part in activities on hills to the south of the camp.
+The camp hosted numerous units from across Britain including the 4th Royal Norfolk Regiment (for training in "Winter warfare"), Army Cadets. and Air Training Corps cadets.
+Troops and cadets would utilise the shooting range, extensive assault course and military exercises on hills to the south of the camp.

 The Ministry of Defence took ownership of Cultybraggan in 1950, under its leadership a large proportion of the original Nissen huts on the western side of the camp were demolished in the 1970s to make way for a 25-metre firing range and assault course.
 Many huts were repurposed to serve the needs of the training camp, including the conversions of Hut 19 to an armoury, Hut 21 to a chapel and Hut 65 to a mess hall.
 By 2004, approximately 80 Nissen huts remained in Cultybraggan.